Find out how to use lifting straps for a rock solid grip with our step-by-step illustrated guide by former PT and fitness expert Roger Lockridge.

 Does your grip give out before your legs do when you deadlift?
 It can be frustrating to know you’re capable of lifting more weight, only to have it slip out your hands before your target muscles are worked effectively.

-It’s well worth doing targeted exercises to improve your grip (think farmer’s carries and shrugs – anything that involves holding heavy weights in each hand), but everyone, no matter their grip strength, can also benefit from using lifting straps.
+It’s well worth doing targeted exercises to improve your grip (think farmer’s carries and shrugs – anything that involves holding heavy weights in each hand).
+But everyone, no matter their grip strength, can also benefit from using lifting straps.

 Lifting straps have a loop on one end that you feed the other end through.
 They’re then placed around your wrist, with the long end of the strap going around the handle – usually a barbell – you would normally hold.
 This takes a lot of the strain off your forearms and helps you to keep holding on, so you can execute your desired number of reps.